adamsilver/fdpb/03-book-a-flight.md

 Many date pickers are designed as overlays, but they obscure the rest of the page and are prone to disappearing off screen.
 Instead the calendar is positioned underneath and inline which doesn't have these issues.

 There's an inset left border which visually connects the calendar to the field above.
 And the interactive elements within the calendar have large tap targets[^] which are easy to tap (or click) with a finger (or mouse).

+#### Layout

+The primary user need at this stage of the journey is to select a date—nothing more.
+So trying to squeeze extra information into it, such as price or availability, is going to result in a busy and overwhelming experience that slows users down.

+It's also not practical from a design perspective.
+Responsive design is about designing interfaces that work well in large and small screens.
+There's simply not enough room to add more information into each cell of a date picker.

+Instead, we'll let users focus on choosing a date unencumbered and later we'll give users more information when it's both useful and practical to do so.

 #### Revealing The Calendar